bevuta/teletrofono/README.md

 # teletrófono

-A library written in clojure to write scenarios testing a Back-to-Back User Agent (B2BUA) using the Session Initiation Protocol (SIP).
+A library written in clojure to write scenarios testing the the Session Initiation Protocol (SIP) of a Back-to-Back User Agent (B2BUA).

-The name of this project is inspired by Antonio Meucci who called his invention of an early voice communicating device.
+The name of this project is inspired by Antonio Meucci who called his invention of an early voice communicating device "teletrofono".
 For more information see the article
 [Ivention of the telephone](https://en.wikipedia.org/wiki/Invention_of_the_telephone) on